core-wg/comi/draft-ietf-core-comi.md

 # Use of Block {#block}

 The CoAP protocol provides reliability by acknowledging the UDP datagrams.
-However, when large pieces of text need to be transported the datagrams get fragmented, thus creating constraints on the resources in the client, server and intermediate routers.
+However, when large pieces of data need to be transported, datagrams get fragmented, thus creating constraints on the resources in the client, server and intermediate routers.
 The block option {{RFC7959}} allows the transport of the total payload in individual blocks of which the size can be adapted to the underlying transport sizes such as: (UDP datagram size ~64KiB, IPv6 MTU of 1280, IEEE 802.15.4 payload of 60-80 bytes).
 Each block is individually acknowledged to guarantee reliability.

 Notice that the Block mechanism splits the data at fixed positions, such that individual data fields may become fragmented.
 Therefore, assembly of multiple blocks may be required to process the complete data field.

 Beware of race conditions.
 Blocks are filled one at a time and care should be taken that the whole data representation is sent in multiple blocks sequentially